 More than five years of work by Urban Habitat and our partners in the Richmond Equitable Development Initiative (REDI) bore fruit in April 2012 when the City Council approved a new General Plan.
-The plan is one of the first in the country to include a stand-alone health element and incorporate principles of social equity throughout.
+The plan is one of the first in the country to include a stand-alone Health Element and incorporate principles of social equity throughout.

-REDI priorities in the General Plan include support for:
+REDI priorities for the General Plan included:

 - Living-wage jobs and job training, with a focus on people who face barriers to employment.